List of Jessica Jones characters: Trish Walker / Hellcat

 Patricia "Trish" Walker (portrayed by Rachael Taylor) is a former model and child star known as "Patsy" who is Jones' adoptive sister and best friend and now works as a radio host.
-Trish is depicted as the main antagonist of the third season of Jessica Jones as the vigilante serial killer "Hellcat".
+Trish became envious of her sister having powers and putting them to waste.
+Following Simpson's death, she began using his Combat Enhancer Inhaler to avoid feeling powerless.
+When the inhaler stopped working, she turned to Karl Malus, the man who had given her sister powers in the first place.
+Trish is depicted as the main antagonist of the third season of Jessica Jones as the vigilante serial killer "Hellcat".Following Trish's arrest, she was sentenced to the Raft.

 Taylor was cast in January 2015.
 The role of Jones' best friend was intended for the character of Carol Danvers when Rosenberg was developing the series at ABC, but was changed to Walker due to the changing nature of the MCU and that Danvers would appear in her own film.
 Rosenberg ultimately found this to be "much more appropriate...it was better that [Jessica's] best friend was not someone with powers.
 It actually ends up being a really great mirror for her."
 Speaking about the character, Loeb said, "what's most important is the relationship between her and Jessica, and how these two women who are, in some ways, sisters, in terms of their friendship, could be that different, and yet believe in the same kinds of things.
 That question of, what is it to be a hero and the responsibilities that you have when you have abilities, is something that brings them together, but also continually pushes them apart.
 I think we're very lucky to have Melissa as a writer because she really grasps the insight of what it is to have a friendship with a woman, and the way that two women can actually be competitive and friendly, and love each other and hate each other, and have a history with each other."
 Taylor added that Jessica "was the first person to not care about the exterior parts of Patsy Walker or Trish Walker.
 She was the first person to see her for who she really was".
 Catherine Blades portrayed a young Trish.